pollinico/LinDampOpt/README.md

 The gradient is calculated with an adjoint method.
 For details on the adjoint sensitivity analysis see:

 Pollini, N. (2020).
 Fail‐safe optimization of viscous dampers for seismic retrofitting.
 Earthquake Engineering & Structural Dynamics, 49(15), 1599-1618.

+Main file to be run: SciPy_OPT.py